wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 ## Implementing Login Functionality
-With the ability to register accounts completed, we now need to add login functionality.
+With the ability to register accounts completed, we now need to provide users of Rango with the ability to login.
 To achieve this, we'll need to undertake the workflow below:

--   Create a login in view to handle user credentials
+-   Create a login in view to handle the processing of user credentials
 -   Create a login template to display the login form
 -   Map the login view to a url
 -   Provide a link to login from the index page

 ### Creating the `login()` View

-In `rango/views.py` create a new function called `user_login()` and add the following code:
+First, open up Rango's views module at `rango/views.py` and create a new view called `user_login()`.
+This view will handle the processing of data from our subsequent login form, and attempt to log a user in with the given details.

 {lang="python",linenos=off}
 	def user_login(request):
 	    # If the request is a HTTP POST, try to pull out the relevant information.
 	    if request.method == 'POST':
 	        # Gather the username and password provided by the user.
 	        # This information is obtained from the login form.
-		# We use request.POST.get('<variable>') as opposed to request.POST['<variable>'],
+	        # We use request.POST.get('<variable>') as opposed
+	        # to request.POST['<variable>'], because the
-		# because the request.POST.get('<variable>') returns None, if the value does not exist,
+	        # request.POST.get('<variable>') returns None if the
+	        # value does not exist, while request.POST['<variable>']
-		# while the request.POST['<variable>'] will raise key error exception
+	        # will raise a KeyError exception.
 	        username = request.POST.get('username')
 	        password = request.POST.get('password')

 	    # Use Django's machinery to attempt to see if the username/password
 	    # combination is valid - a User object is returned if it is.
 	    user = authenticate(username=username, password=password)

 	    # If we have a User object, the details are correct.
 	    # If None (Python's way of representing the absence of a value), no user
 	    # with matching credentials was found.
 	    if user:
 	        # Is the account active?
 It could have been disabled.
 	        if user.is_active:
 	            # If the account is valid and active, we can log the user in.
 	            # We'll send the user back to the homepage.
 	            login(request, user)
 	            return HttpResponseRedirect(reverse('index'))
 	        else:
 	            # An inactive account was used - no logging in!
 	            return HttpResponse("Your Rango account is disabled.")
 	    else:
 	        # Bad login details were provided.
 So we can't log the user in.
 	        print "Invalid login details: {0}, {1}".format(username, password) return HttpResponse("Invalid login details supplied.")

 	    # The request is not a HTTP POST, so display the login form.
 	    # This scenario would most likely be a HTTP GET.
 	else:
 	    # No context variables to pass to the template system, hence the
 	    # blank dictionary object...
 	    return render(request, 'rango/login.html', {})

 This view may seem rather complicated as it has to handle a variety of situations.
 Like in previous examples, the `user_login()` view handles